davecurryco/mystic-spheres/Ophar.md

 ## Ethnography

 _Quetalpa_ barbarians dwell in the jungles along the coast and Opalana River valley.
-The great majority of the city-dwellers in Tolengul are Quetalpa as well, but they are infiltrated by Yuan-ti who can pass for human.
+The nobles of Tolengul are the last remnant of the Indhrus, but they are infiltrated by Yuan-ti who can pass for human.

 ## Population Centers